Election 2020: States With Tax Questions on the Ballot

 - The cigar tax cap would be increased from $0.50 to $1.

 Oregonians will also vote on Measure 109, which would create a program to administer – and tax – sales of psilocybin products (mushrooms and fungi) to adults 21 years or older.
 Currently, the manufacturing and consumption of psilocybin is illegal under both federal law and state law.
 The tax would equal 15% of the retail sales price of psilocybin products.

-- Constitutional Amendment A: Legalizes and imposes sales tax on marijuana
+- Constitutional Amendment A: Legalizes and imposes sales tax on marijuana - APPROVED

 - Go to South Dakota's full state tax profile

 The Mount Rushmore State is joining Arizona, Mississippi, Montana, New Jersey and Oregon this year in voting to legalize and tax the sale of recreational marijuana or other drugs.
 What distinguishes South Dakota's proposed constitutional amendment from the other states' ballot questions is that South Dakota would be the first state to pass a medical marijuana and recreational cannabis measure on the same ballot.
 While another South Dakota ballot measure would create a medical marijuana program for patients with defined debilitating medical conditions, Constitutional Amendment A would allow individuals to possess or distribute up to one ounce of marijuana.